Photo: Melker Dahlstrand/imagebank.sweden.se

 So, you’ve decided to move to Sweden.
 Next step: finding a job.
 Below are some helpful starting points.

-There are many privately run job sites commonly used to find jobs in Sweden.
+The Swedish Public Employment Agency’s (Arbetsförmedlingen) offers support to people looking for work.
+It offers information, advice and support.
+Then there are many privately run job sites commonly used to find a job in Sweden.
 These websites usually include job listings (often in Swedish) and functions where you can upload your CV.
 Some of these job sites are:

 Recruitment agencies with job listings